Benjamin Burstall: St Oswald, Fulford, 1866

 This is a Grade II listed building.
 St Oswald replaced a smaller church.
 Costing £4,788, it was designed for 450 sittings with a spire and transepts by James Pigott Pritchett junior of Darlington (son of James Pigott Pritchett).
-It was consecrated by the Archbishop of York on Monday 24 December 1866.Illustrated London News, Saturday 21 November 1868 p13: St Oswald's Church Fulford York The tower had lost its spire by 1960.
+It was consecrated by the Archbishop of York on Monday 24 December 1866.
+The tower had lost its spire by 1960.
 Taylor & Burstall provided the architectural carving.